 While the greater portion of the Truckee River Basin's surface area, and certainly the majority of its demands for water resources lie within the State of Nevada, most of the precipitation and virtually all of the basin's water storage lie within the State of California.
-Based on the California-Nevada Interstate Compact approved by the California Legislature in September 1970 and the Nevada Legislature in March 1971, Nevada was allocated approximately 90 percent of the Truckee River Basin's waters.
+Based on the California-Nevada Interstate Compact approved by the California Legislature in September 1970 and the Nevada Legislature in March

+1971, (Ron believes this is still in place.)
+Nevada was allocated approximately 90% of the Truckee River Basin's waters.
 By this compact, water supplies were also reserved for growth in the Lake Tahoe-Truckee area of California.

-6.2 A Hydrologic Overview of the Lake Tahoe and Truckee River Basins
+D.6.2 A Hydrologic Overview of the Lake Tahoe and Truckee River Basins